appfoundry/Reliant/Example/README.md

 @end
 ```

 And presto!
-All usages of the `greeter @property` will now be injected with `UnfriendlyGreeter` instead.
+All instances of the `greeter @property` will now be injected with `UnfriendlyGreeter` instead.

 You can probably see how Dependency Injection / Inversion of Control can be **very** convenient,
 for example in a unit testing scenario where you'd like your tested class to call a mock service instead of the real service.